Franck Muller

 Alternative Franck Muller Logo, regularly seen on the clasps of the watch straps.

 Franck Muller is a Swiss luxury watch manufacturer named after its founder.
-The company's estimated total sales (in 2010/2011) were 20000 pkr in watches with an average unit price of 679000 pkr Franck Muller's watches are worn by various famous people, among them Arnold Schwarzenegger, Elton John, Cristiano Ronaldo, David Beckham, Kanye West, Conor McGregor, Floyd Mayweather, Paris Hilton, and Chris Brown.
+The company's estimated total sales (in 2010/2011) were €290 million in watches with an average unit price of €38,000.
+Franck Muller's watches are worn by various famous people, among them Arnold Schwarzenegger, Elton John, Cristiano Ronaldo, David Beckham, Kanye West, Conor McGregor, Floyd Mayweather, Paris Hilton, and Chris Brown.